 Most people who drop ship on eBay are simply listing items from other marketplaces.
 Because this is the easiest route, thousands of people do it and there is very little money to be made.
 If you want to be successful dropshipping on eBay you’ll need a unique twist to your business model.

-eBay’s Managed Payments System
+2. eBay’s New Managed Payments System

 It used to be that (once your accounts were verified) you could sell something on eBay and have instant access to the money (via PayPal) to buy the item and have it shipped to your customer.
 This all ended when eBay took their payments system in-house.
 (See how eBay’s managed payments system works here)

 With managed payments, it is typically 3-4 business days before you get access to your funds.
 This means that you either have to wait to have the item shipped (risking cancelation) or you have to have the funds available to ship the item.
-This may not be a big deal if you’re selling an item or two per day but if you’re are dropshipping at volume you could end up shelling out thousands of dollars before seeing the sales-money hit your account.
+This may not be a big deal if you’re selling an item or two per day but if you’re dropshipping at volume you could end up shelling out thousands of dollars before seeing the sales money hit your account.

 The main problem with having competition dropshipping is that the profit margins are already razor-thin.
 If you are just starting out in the dropshipping game you’re competing against people who are already selling dozens (or hundreds) of items per day and have calculated their prices to get them as low as possible (after eBay fees) to still provide them a profit.